iomesh/docs/IOMesh 0.11.1-release notes.md

 - Optimized the method of clearing corresponding LUNs in IOMesh after deleting the PV with its retention policy set to **Retain**.
 - Optimized `open-iscsi` containerization so that IOMesh installation and operation will not rely on Linux distros.
 - Simplified Snapshot Controller installation.
-The Snapshot Controller will be installed with IOMesh.
+The Snapshot Controller will be installed together with IOMesh.

 ### Fixed Problems
 - Fixed the problem that the name of `iscsi-redirectd daemonset` did not conform to the naming convention.